outdreamer/build-a-cure/docs/tasks/next_solution_automation_workflows.md

         - the difference in this function type is that these functions are likelier to be useful than other function types like general functions, core interaction functions which must be combined in a structure in order to be useful, or interface functions which are likely to require their own interface query
         - this function type is similar to problem-solving intent functions, interim functions, & interface queries, and may be able to be used as a substitute of some interface queries
         - generalization:
-          - after generating the set of possible useful interface queries to solve a problem, identify the emergent functions that are the most often required to identify new or temporarily/conditionally useful function interaction levels & their metadata (why theyre useful, what is required for them to be useful, useful variants, etc)
+          - after generating the set of possible useful interface queries to solve a problem, identify the emergent functions that are the most often required in the interface queries, to identify new or temporarily/conditionally useful function interaction levels & their metadata (why theyre useful, what is required for them to be useful, useful variants, etc)

       - find cross-interface structures (like the 'intersection' of 'structures' and 'causes' and 'patterns' of 'variable interactions') that interact with important problem structures that are determining for the success of a solution in various error type conditions
         - example: for the 'find a prediction function' problem: